-As part of the Trust’s long-term plan for the area, there is to be a Forest Classroom constructed in early 2022.
-The vision for this area is that is will be somewhere for groups to gather in the forest to listen and learn about nature in a hands-on environment.
+As part of the Trust’s long-term plan for the area, a Forest Classroom was constructed in early 2022.
+The vision for this area is that it will be somewhere for groups to gather in the forest to listen and learn about nature in a hands-on environment.

 Summerhill farm is managed by one full time farmer, who looks after 65 cows, 550 coopworth sheep, and supporting young stock .
 July to September is a wonderful time to visit as our numbers double in size during lambing and calving season!